beave/sagan/doc/source/configuration.rst

 ----

 The ``plog`` functionality use to "sniff" syslog messages "off the wire".
-If you already have a centeralized syslog server you are sending data,  the data is not encrypted and is UDP,  this option can be used to "sniff" logs while they are in transit to your centralized logging system.
+If you already have a centralized syslog server you are sending data,  the data is not encrypted and is UDP,  this option can be used to "sniff" logs while they are in transit to your centralized logging system.
 In order to "sniff" the logs,  you will need a "span" port or "tap".
 This option can be useful when testing Sagan's functionality.
-This should not be used in production enviornments since the robustness of "sniffing" varys.
+This should not be used in production environments since the robustness of "sniffing" varies.

 Example ``plog`` subsection::